best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 ````

-The purpose of these variables is clear from their name alone.
+The purpose of these variables is clear from just reading their names.
-In addition, the variable names make logical sense in the context that are used later on in the code.
+In addition, the variable names make logical sense in the context that they are used later on in the code.
 This removes the need for explanatory comments, as your intentions can be interpreted from the code itself.

 Naming is important for distinguishing between similar variables.
 It can be tempting to use a number or character to reflect these differences.
-However, these identifiers are not informative.
+However, this results in identifiers that are not informative.

 For instance, in: